The Orchard Players Committee

 Linda Garrad (Secretary)

 I have been part of the Orchard Players for many years either on stage or backstage dealing with the microphones.
 My husband Greg provides the sound and lighting for the Orchard Players productions, which is how I got involved in the first place.
+As well as my secretarial duties I am heavily involved in fundraising for the group, applying for grants and with the events themselves.

 I co-directed with Rob Maplestone’s on his directing debut with Jack and the Beanstalk and with Cheryll Burton on two summer shows.